-Hock Memorial Park was dedicated to the memory of 1Lt.
-Lawrence ‘Larry’ Hock in 1969 by the West Hanover Lions Club.
+Houck Memorial Park was dedicated to the memory of 1Lt.
+Lawrence ‘Larry’ Houck in 1969 by the West Hanover Lions Club.
 As a young man, Larry was a standout ball player in the township.
 He lost his life while bravely serving our country in Vietnam on February 4th, 1969.
 His memory and legacy of service will live on forever at Houck Memorial Park.

 Lenker Park – 2.5 acres located at 7555 Manor Drive

-This park has a large lighted multi-use court including two basketball courts, two lighted tennis courts, a picnic pavilion with a charcoal grill, a fitness area with stationed exercise equipment, a large playground areas (2-5 years & 5-12 yrs), a swing set with a tire swing, and a walking path with a nature trail along the creek.
-It is adjacent to Mt.
+This park has a large lighted multi-use court including two basketball courts, two lighted tennis courts, a picnic pavilion with a charcoal grill, a fitness area with stationed exercise equipment, large playground areas (2-5 years & 5-12 years), a swing set with a tire swing, and a walking path with a nature trail along the creek.
+It is adjacent to the Mt.
 View Swim Club (private).